osmandapp/web/main/docs/user/plugins/osm-editing.md

 </Tabs>

-You can easily add OSM [tags](https://wiki.openstreetmap.org/wiki/Tags) to the POI. Аfter entering a few characters into the search bar, the program will prompt possible tags.
+You can easily add OSM [tags](https://wiki.openstreetmap.org/wiki/Tags) to the POI.
+When you enter several characters in the search bar, the program suggests possible tags.

 **Offline modifications.**
-You can view, upload to OSM or delete POIs in *My Places → OSM Edits*.
+You can view, upload to OSM, or delete POIs in *My Places → OSM Edits*.
 You can also export your OSM POIs changes to an [OSC file](https://wiki.openstreetmap.org/wiki/OsmChange) and import it into [JOSM](https://wiki.openstreetmap.org/wiki/JOSM).

 ### Add unsupported POI types